neo4j/neo4j/community/server/README.md

     mvn exec:java

+If this fails, ensure you are not missing neo4j-home/conf/neo4j-server.properties with a line containing 'org.neo4j.server.database.location=<path-to-database-files>'.

 ## Webadmin development

 The web administration interface, webadmin, can be found in two places of the source tree: